akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Once the logs had burnt down, a servant came to rake the embers and then withdrew.

-Beatrice touched her father's arm.
+Beatrice touched her father’s arm.

 ‘Father.
 You should try to rest.’
 He nodded, and she followed him towards the sleeping chamber.